THE RESULTS OFSWITCHING TO KIBO?

 On their old platform, it was a heavy lift to update each piece of content for every store, in every language, as well as manage pricing in different currencies—and that was without even thinking about targeting their different segments.
 Helly Hansen worked with Kibo to manage translated experiences that fit specific countries and cultures.
 For example, Kibo made it much easier to make quick changes to banners across regions.
 This not only improved agility but also drove better engagement in each market.

-The ability to segment experiences and deliver targeted product recommendations are also major benefits that Kibo Personalization, powered by Monetate and Certona provided Helly Hansen.
+The ability to segment experiences and deliver targeted product recommendations are also major benefits that Kibo Personalization, powered by Monetate, provided Helly Hansen.
 Through the platform, Helly Hansen was able to understand visitor intent based on season and region.
 For instance, visitors from certain regions were more likely to be looking for cold- weather sailing gear in the summer even though a lot of the gear they were purchasing or viewing was focused on winter-weight clothing.
 Understanding these fluctuations, and having the tools to react to differences in customer intent, allowed Helly Hansen to share the right content based on actual customer behaviors, not just their own assumptions.

 With Kibo’s help, the Helly Hansen teams introduced an algorithm-driven carousel slider to serve the most relevant products to customers.
 The recommendations combine insights pulled from data points like previous browsing history, current browsing activity, gender, and other relevant factors.